PaulC3201/Testing-for-Git/README.md

-# Title
+# Soft End Effector, SofTech Robotics
-Soft End Effector Project GMU Side
+Project of GMU Side

 ## Objective
-To design and build a soft robotic end effector capable of grasping delicate objects for aquatic research and other sensitive tasks.
+To design and build a soft robotic end effector capable of grasping delicate objects without causing damage.

 ## Description
 This project involves the development of a soft, flexible, and sensor-integrated end effector for a 6 DOF robotic arm.
 It emphasizes lightweight materials, adaptive grasping techniques, and water-resistant features.